trilitech/ctez/description_v2.md

 ## Ovens
 Ovens are smart contracts created by the user through the main Ctez Manager contract.
 They are used to mint ctez tokens, which are loaned to the user (the oven owner) against collateral in the form of tez tokens.
 These tez tokens must be deposited and locked in the oven contract.

 There is an option to burn ctez tokens and withdraw tez tokens.
 Additionally, the user can delegate the tez tokens locked in the oven contract to a chosen baker.
-The rewards from delegation are sent to the oven contract, increasing its balance.
+The rewards from delegation which are usually sent to the oven contract, increase its balance.

 The minimum amount of the deposit in tez tokens in an oven is calculated using the following formula: